This is the blog cum Notes I thought I published ages ago but it turns out I never did. So here it is now.

 Provide domain name for your service using reverse proxy

-write nginx.conf
+write nginx.conf file

 server {